Kenilworth Castle, now a ruined medieval castle, was once the setting for Robert Dudley’s seductive reception held for Queen Elizabeth I.

-“the stately seat of Kenilworth Castle, the rare beauty of building… every room so spacious, so well belighted… in daytime, on every side so glittering by glass; at night, by continual brightness of candle, fire, and torchlight, transparent through the lightsome windows”
+“The stately seat of Kenilworth Castle, the rare beauty of building… every room so spacious, so well belighted… in daytime, on every side so glittering by glass; at night, by continual brightness of candle, fire, and torchlight, transparent through the lightsome windows”

 Robert Langham: A Letter (1575)